tpanati/DollarBot/README.md

 It can be invoked by using `/weekly` command.

 ### Monthly
-This option is to get the weekly analysis report of the expenditure
+This option is to get the monthly analysis report of the expenditure

 <p align="center"><img width="700" src="./docs/workflows/menu_discord.gif"></p>
 It can be invoked by using `/monthly` command.